AkaPidjey/GIT_Base/Basic commands.md

 + git clone [address of the remote repository] --> copy a remote repository

 ## Working with branches

-git branch [the name of the branch] - command for creating a new branch git branch - view which branch we are currently on git branch -d [the name of the branch] - command to delete a branch git branch -r - view the list of remote branches git merge [the name of the branch] - merges one branch with another :wq - exit the editor vi git fetch - download a remote branch from a remote repository git pull = git fetch + git merge origin/master fast-forvard - merge without changes in the main branch
++ __BRANCH__
++ git branch --> view which branch we are currently on
++ git branch [the name of the branch] --> command for creating a new branch
++ git branch -d [the name of the branch] --> command to delete a branch
++ git branch -D [the name of the branch] --> command to deleting a branch by losing all commits
++ git branch -r --> view the list of remote branches
++ __REMOTE BRANCHES__
++ git merge [the name of the branch] --> merges one branch with another
++ git fetch --> download a remote branch from a remote repository
++ git pull = git fetch + git merge origin/master
++ fast-forvard --> merge without changes in the main branch
++ recursive --> merge with changes in the main branch
++ git remote show [name of the remote repositoriy] --> view information about remote and local branches